 Freshwater Farms of Ohio Summer Concert Series 2018

 Welcome to our summer concert series!
 In addition to our well-known annual Ohio Fish and Shrimp Festival, we are adding four smaller events, giving us one weekend-event per month beginning in June and concluding in October.
 These smaller events will be held on Fridays & Saturdays, feature live music, family activities, an outdoor bar and dining, and will be open from 6-9pm both evenings.
-Cost of admission is $5.
+General Admission is $5; Free for children 12 & under.

 An exclusive wine, beer and food tasting will be offered FRIDAY EVENINGS ONLY, on our sunset terrace at a cost of $15 (which covers admission as well).
 Reservations are encouraged for the tasting events, which features Chef Gretchen of FoodSmiths Catering of Dublin OH.